Wilsonart

-Wilsonart is a global manufacturer and distributor of High Pressure Laminates and other engineered composite materials, used in furniture, office and retail space, countertops, worktops and other applications.
+Wilsonart is a global manufacturer and distributor of high pressure laminates and other engineered composite materials, used in furniture, office and retail space, countertops, worktops and other applications.
 Headquartered in Temple, Texas, Wilsonart was founded by Ralph Wilson Sr. in 1956.
 The company sells decorative laminates and other engineered surfaces under the Wilsonart brand and international brands Arborite, Polyrey, and Resopal.

 History

 Wilsonart founder Ralph Wilson moved to Texas to retire after suffering a heart attack in the early 1950s.
 Instead, he was encouraged by American Desk owner Arthur P. Brashear Sr., to open a laminate company next door to American Desk’s school desk factory in Temple, Texas.
 He did, forming Ralph Wilson Plastics Company (RWP), later Wilsonart International, in 1956.
 At the time there were 16 competitors in the decorative laminate industry, including Formica, which held 65% of the market.
 RWP became a publicly held corporation in 1964 with an initial offering of 290,000 shares at $15.

 In 1960, Dr. Ralph Wilson Jr. left his dental practice in Los Angeles and moved to Temple to join RWP as Executive Vice President.
 Upon the death of his father, he became President of RWP, and served on the board of directors of Dart until its merger with Kraft Inc. in 1986.
 When Premark International was created as a spinoff of Dart and Kraft, he was named group vice-president of the company, and president of the decorative products group.
 He retired in 1989.

 Bill Reeb served as president of Wilsonart from 1995 to 2005.
 During his time as president, the company doubled its revenue.
 He formalized the mission of the company and put it in simple terms: “Serve the Customer.
 Serve the Enterprise.
 Serve the People”.

 Bill DiGaetano, a 33-year veteran of Wilsonart, served from 2005 until he retired in 2011.
 Previous executive VP and President of Herman Miller NA Office Environments Kristen Manos served as President from 2011 until 2014.

 In 2013, Wilsonart International was established as an independent, global organization and announced the appointment of Timothy J. O'Brien as President and Chief Operating Officer.

 Efficient distribution of its product has always been a main competitive differentiator for Wilsonart.
-In its early days, the company offered faster product delivery than any competitor – promising to delivery almost any product within 10 days, compared to as much as 25 days for Formica and other competitors.
+In its early days, the company offered faster product delivery than any competitor – promising to deliver almost any product within 10 days, compared to as much as 25 days for Formica and other competitors.
 This was accomplished through a network of regional warehouses that provided one-day delivery to distributors.
 To better service fabricators and installers, Wilsonart opened its first metropolitan distribution center in Atlanta in 1970.
 The company opened several additional facilities via acquisition and new building – there are currently 19 markets with company-owned distribution.